-We deliver a child-centred approach to learning as we believe that children learn in a variety of ways; through investigation, experimentation, listening, watching, social interaction, questioning, exploring and most importantly purposeful play.
+We believe that children learn in a variety of ways; through their senses, through investigation, experimentation, listening, watching, social interaction, questioning and exploring.

 There are four main principles in the EYFS.

 The EYFS is split into seven areas of learning and development.

 Three Prime areas- Personal, social and emotional development, Physical development, Communication and Language.

 Four specific areas: Literacy, Mathematics, Understanding the World, Expressive Arts and Design.